 Please also visit the Secretary of State of Missouri’s website to learn more about military and overseas voting.

-The affidavit envelope does not have to be notarized for anyone requesting an absentee ballot because of sickness or disability, including a person who is primarily responsible for the physical care of a person who is incapacitated or confined due to illness or disability, or a resident of the State of Missouri or immediate family living with them who resides outside the boundaries of the United States or who is in active duty with the armed forces of the United States.
+The affidavit envelope (absentee ballot return envelope) does not have to be notarized for anyone requesting an absentee ballot because of sickness or disability, including a person who is primarily responsible for the physical care of a person who is incapacitated or confined due to illness or disability, or a resident of the State of Missouri or immediate family living with them who resides outside the boundaries of the United States or who is in active duty with the armed forces of the United States.
 For all other voters a notary is required on their affidavit envelope.

-If you are hospitalized, within our county, after 5 p.m. on the Wednesday prior to an election up to the day before the election, you may call the Election Authority’s office to request an absentee ballot.
+If you are hospitalized, within our county, after 5 p.m. on the second Wednesday prior to an election up to the day before the election, you may call the Election Authority’s office to request an absentee ballot.
 A bipartisan team of election judges will be sent to your hospital room to allow you to vote.
 This applies to voters who will not be released before or on election day.

 Specific Ballot Rules

-For additional information on absentee voting, please contact the Election Authority's office.
+For additional information on absentee voting, please contact the Election Authority.